WebsiteBaker-modules/addon-file-editor/README.md

 - Optional: browser with [Flash&trade; plugin](http://get.adobe.com/de/flashplayer/) to use the [Pixlr](http://pixlr.com) image online service

 ## Installation

-1. download [cwsoft-addon-file-editor v2.6.1](https://github.com/downloads/cwsoft/wb-cwsoft-addon-file-editor/cwsoft-addon-file-editor-v2.6.1.zip) WebsiteBaker installation package
-2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
+1. download latest [module archive](https://github.com/cwsoft/wb-cwsoft-addon-file-editor/archive/master.zip) from GitHub
+2. unpack the archive on your local computer
+3. zip the contents of the folder ***cwsoft-addon-file-editor*** (without the folder itself)
-3. install the downloaded zip archive via the WebsiteBaker installer
+4. install the newly zipped archive via the WebsiteBaker installer
-4. go to the `Admin-Tools` section and click the `AFE` tool link
+6. go to the `Admin-Tools` section and click the `cwsoft-addon-file-editor` tool link

 ## Usage